fabric8io/docker-maven-plugin/doc/howto-release.md

      mvn -Dmaven.repo.local=/tmp/clean-repo -Pdist release:perform

 This will deploy to Maven central.
-The profile "dist" enables signing of artefacts and uses a running GPG agent.
+The profile "dist" enables signing of artifacts and uses a running GPG agent.

 ## Publishing

-In order to publish the staged artefacts:
+In order to publish the staged artifacts:

 * Login into https://oss.sonatype.org/
 * "Staging Repositories"